Establishment and lineage dynamics of the SARS-CoV-2 epidemic in the UK

 Our COVID-19 response work includes:

-Oxford Martin Visiting Fellow, Professor Chris Dye, is leading the work of a UK-wide group of scientists to set out the evidence and the facts on COVID-19 through “Coronavirus: The Science Explained”, a new website from UK Research and Innovation, the UK's funding agency for science and research.
+Oxford Martin Visiting Fellow, Professor Chris Dye, leding the work of a UK-wide group of scientists to set out the evidence and the facts on COVID-19 through “Coronavirus: The Science Explained”, a website from UK Research and Innovation, the UK's funding agency for science and research (now no longer being updated).

 The Oxford Martin Programme on Pandemic Genomics is involved in a wide range of rapid-response research papers to understand the spread of the disease and predict how it might move in future.